jeswils-ap/anaplan-api/README.md

 print(ap.execute_action(conn, "actionId", retryCount))
 ```

+## Requirements
+This library currently uses PyJKS library for handling Java Keystore files.
+This project does not appear to be actively developed, and there is a known error installing pycryptodomex and twofish - both dependencies for PyJKS.
+The core files required from this library are:

+- jks.py
+- rfc2898.py
+- sun_crypto.py
+- util.py

+You can simply download, remove extraneous files, and drop the jks folder in your site-package directory to work around the error.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.